Estimated Closing Costs Calculators: calculate closing costs when buying a home

 The average real estate attorney fee for a purchase transaction in NYC is around $3,000.
-In fact, the flat fee rates will vary based on the complexity of the deal.
+The flat fee rates will vary based on the complexity of the deal.
 For instance, legal fees can be as high as $5,000 for a more complicated deal and new developments.
 Buyers pay real estate attorney fees at closing, but some lawyers may negotiate for a half to be paid upfront and a half at closing.
 If you are buying a sponsor unit or new construction, the buyer usually covers the seller’s attorney fees (in addition to the Transfer Taxes).
 This is the reverse of a traditional private resale where sellers pay the Transfer Taxes and cover their attorney fees.

 The NYC Transfer Tax is a seller closing cost of 1% for sales under $500k and 1.425% for deals over $500k.
 On top of the NYC Transfer Tax, sellers in NYC also have to pay the New York State Transfer Taxes.

 The New York State Transfer Tax represents 0.4% for sales under $3 million and 0.65% for deals over $3 million.
-The higher rate of 0.65% starts over $2 million for commercial transactions (and residential properties with four or more units).
+The higher rate of 0.65% starts at over $2 million for commercial transactions (and residential properties with four or more units).

 The average real estate lawyer’s fee for a sale transaction in NYC is $3,000.
 The flat fee rates will vary based on the complexity of your real estate deal.
-Lawyer fees can go as high as $5,000 for a more complicated transaction and new developments.
+Lawyer fees can go as high as $5,000 for more complicated transactions and new developments.
 Buyers typically pay for real estate attorney fees at closing.
 However, some lawyers may negotiate for half paid upfront, with the half at closing.

-Most banks charge sellers this small closing cost as a fixed amount when paying off the mortgage mortgage balance with the net proceeds of the sale.
+Most banks charge sellers this small closing cost as a fixed amount when paying off the mortgage balance with the net proceeds of the sale.